Updated as of February 11, 2022

 When you visit our website (as is true for many other websites), our servers generate information known as cookies.
 Cookies are commonly used to recognize your computer and support your activities and preferences during current visits (“per-session cookies”) and future visits (“persistent cookies”).

-USAC uses per-session cookies to service technical purposes, such as providing seamless navigation through the USAC website.
+USAC uses per-session cookies for technical purposes, such as providing seamless navigation through the USAC website.
 These cookies do not permanently record data and are not stored on your computer’s hard drive.
 USAC’s session cookies are available only during an active browser session.
 When you close your browser, the session cookie disappears.
 USAC does not use persistent cookies which are stored on your computer’s hard drive until the next time you visit our website.

 If you prefer not to receive cookies from USAC’s website, you can set your browser to warn you before accepting cookies and refuse the cookie when your browser alerts you to its presence.
 If you need to learn how to change the way your browser handles cookies, you can follow these instructions.
 Turning off cookies in your browser might impair your experience on USAC’s website.